 The analysis of (37a) is straightforward.
-The author values Carlotta winning, and she won; the use of $\stackrel{\bigoplus}{=}$ expresses the happy consilience of value and fact.
+The author values Carlotta winning, and she won; the use of \bigoplus expresses the happy consilience of value and fact.
 (37b) is less direct: the author values their own winning, but the fact that Carlotta won implies, in context, that this value is violated.
-The use of expresses unhappiness at the contextually implied violation of this value.
+The use of \bigoplus expresses unhappiness at the contextually implied violation of this value.35

-- (37a) Carlotta got the scholarship. 😀
+(37a) Carlotta got the scholarship.

-- target = Carlotta wins

-- discourse value = Carlotta wins
+- target = Carlotta wins - discourse value = Carlotta wins

-- (37b) Carlotta got the scholarship. 😒
+(37b) Carlotta got the scholarship. 😟

-- target = Carlotta wins

-- discourse value = Author wins
+- target = Carlotta wins - discourse value = Author wins

 What we have to capture now is the idea that a target may satisfy a value or not, relative to the interlocutor's shared background knowledge or common ground (Stalnaker, 2002).
 We initially characterized value satisfaction as entailment of the value by the target proposition: to incorporate the inferential role of background knowledge, a natural extension is to make use of contextual entailment.
-Let "[CG after p]" name the common ground after adding p; then p satisfies v relative to the common ground CG iff [CG after p] entails v.
-We propose to treat this condition as a presupposition of the use of $\bigoplus$ in discourse.
-The use of $\bigoplus$ in discourse likewise presupposes that [CG after p] entails $\neg v$ .
+Let "[CG] after [CG]" name the common ground after adding [CG]; then [CG] after [CG] after [CG] entails [CG] after [CG] entails [CG] after [CG] in discourse to treat this condition as a presupposition of the use of [CG] in discourse likewise presupposes that [CG] after [CG] entails [CG].
+When an emoji's presuppositions are satisfied, it is able to make an informational update to the discourse regarding the author's affective attitudes.

-Supposing that the common ground of (37b) includes the conditional proposition Carlotta wins $\rightarrow \neg$ Author wins, then Carlotta wins + the common ground entails $\neg$ Author wins.
-Since this violates the discourse value Author wins, the presupposition of $\bigotimes$ is met, and its use is
+Supposing that the common ground of (37b) includes the conditional proposition $Carlotta\ wins \rightarrow \neg Author\ wins$, then $Carlotta\ wins +$ the common ground entails $\neg Author\ wins$.
+Since this violates the discourse value $Author\ wins$, the presupposition of \bigcirc is met, and its use is licensed.
+(The same kind of contextual entailment explains the felicity of [35b] when we assume that the common ground includes the conditional proposition $The\ wedding\ is\ on\ Saturday\ \rightarrow\ \neg The\ wedding\ is\ on\ a\ sunny\ day$.)

-&lt;sup>32 As Dorit Abusch (2021 correspondence) points out, these are somewhat narrow values to hold with respect to oneself or Carlotta, and they likely stem from more general values such as Carlotta's career is successful and Author's career is successful.
+35 As Dorit Abusch (2021 correspondence) points out, these are somewhat narrow values to hold with respect to oneself or Carlotta, and they likely stem from more general values such as Carlotta's career is successful and Author's career is successful.
 For expedience of presentation, we set aside these more general values here.

-"CG after p" here is a mnemonic to refer the common ground after the addition of a proposition p, normally defined as CG $\cup$ p, following Stalnaker (1978).
+36 "CG after p" here is a mnemonic to refer the common ground after the addition of a proposition p, normally defined as $CG \cup p$, following Stalnaker (1978).